Scholastica (school): Extra-curricular activities

 Scholastica's extra-curricular activities include drama, debating and public speaking.
 The school also offers a large number of both teacher and student-run clubs.
 School teams participate in inter-school and national competitions.
 Theatrical presentations are performed in English and Bengali, and it is well known for its annual dramas.
 Several after-school programs are offered beginning in middle school.

 The school is also famous for its renowned Model United Nations (Model UN) conferences, known as "SCHOMUN" in its Uttara Branch, which was also the first school-affiliated Model UN conference in the country.
 The conference is managed by the school's Model UN club, founded in 2015 with Shadman Shakib serving as the club's president during the 2015-2016 and 2016–2017 academic sessions.

-The school's Mirpur Campus also hosts its conference known as "SMUN".
+The school's Mirpur Campus also hosts its own conference known as "SMUN".
 The school is also known for hosting the Scholastica Business Summit or "SBS."